The Scent of Winter Roses

 The silence endured for several moments, Lyanna only moving to swipe that single tear from her cheek.
 This time it was Jon who broke the silence.

 "So Rhaegar was my true father, then."
 Lyanna sighed, a small, involuntary smile coming to her lips.
 Jon turned to study her.
 There was no mistaking the love that smile spoke of.
 It was a love that had overturned an entire Kingdom.
-A secret love that hadn't been able to survive the horrors of the war it had sparked.
+A secret love that hadn't been allowed to outlive the horrors of the war it had sparked.
 He felt his chest tighten in sympathy.
 There was also a world of pain in that smile.